confluentinc/confluent-kubernetes-examples/security/plaintext-ldap-auth-control-Center/README.rst

 The goal for this scenario is for you to:

-* Configure LDAP server for Control Center authentication
+* Configure LDAP server for Control Center authentication (no RBAC).
 * Quickly set up the complete Confluent Platform on the Kubernetes.
 * Configure a producer to generate sample data.